2019–20 Ukrainian Football Amateur League

-The 2019–20 Ukrainian Amateur Football Championship season will be the 24th since it replaced the competition of physical culture clubs.
+The 2019–20 Ukrainian Amateur Football Championship season was the 24th since it replaced the competition of physical culture clubs.

-On 1 July 2018, the AAFU published information about the upcoming season with a tentative composition which should be finalized on 15 July 2019.
+On 1 July 2018, the AAFU published information about the upcoming season with a tentative composition which was finalized on 15 July 2019.

 Summary

 Due to the COVID-19 pandemic, the spring half was suspended to summer.
 On 7 June 2020, there took place the AAFU conference which among other issues also discussed reorganization of the organization.
 A couple months before that on 31 March 2020 in car accident died the president of AAFU Fedir Shpyh.

 On 17 June 2020, there appeared information that it is the final day for clubs to confirm their participation in continuation of the AAFU competitions, which could be resumed on 27 June 2020.

 On 22 June 2020, there appeared information about that the season will be resumed on 27 June 2020 and finished with some changes to the regulations.
 Due to extensive pause in the competition, at least 10 teams withdrew.